Variational Embeddings for Many Body Quantum Systems

-As a first benchmark for our hybrid algorithm, we consider the problem of finding the ground state of a non-homogeneous Transverse Field Ising Model on a chain with open boundary conditions:
+\textit{Transverse Field Ising} -- As a first benchmark for our hybrid algorithm, we consider the problem of finding the ground state of a non-homogeneous Transverse Field Ising Model on a chain with open boundary conditions:

-The first term accounts for interactions between spins, while the latter represents a local magnetic field along the transverse direction $x$.
-We focus on bipartite systems where partition $A$ has $J_i=h_i$, which would correspond to the (strongly correlated) quantum critical point in the thermodynamic limit, and where partition $B$ has $J_i<h_i$.
-The Hamiltonian \cref{eq:tfim} then reads